thokuest/rdmueller.github.io/about.md

 This is yet another blog mostly written by a Grails Full-Stack-Developer (me).
 Mostly, because I hope other will join in and contribute their thoughs.

 The Blog uses github pages together with [Jekyll](https://github.com/jekyll/jekyll) as engine.
+Template from [Jekyll Now](http://www.jekyllnow.com/)

 ### Contribute